awael/Freebie/README.md

   -Login/Signup:

       Users can enter their credentials to login or signup.
-2FA will be used when signing up

   -Homepage:

       Users are greeted and can either choose to donate or look for an item.

-  -Listed Items:
+  -Listed Items (NGO view):

-      Users can use filters to search for a posted item.
+      NGOs can see donated items

-  -View Contact info:
+  -View Profile:

-      Users can access contact info associated with an item.
+      Users can access and edit their contact info.

   -List an Item: